The difference between a happy and an unhappy marriage lies in the competence to communicate.

-Good communication skills for couples involve listening, responding, explaining, understanding in a calm tone in an appropriate place and manner.
+Good and effective communication skills for couples involve listening, responding, explaining, understanding in a calm tone in an appropriate place and manner.

-1. Listen carefully and respond where appropriate
+1. Listen carefully and respond appropriately

 Proper communication needs the total participation of both parties.

-You may not be in agreement with all the issues, but empathize with a wailing sound “I feel your disappointment in my action, but do you realize that…….”
+You may not be in agreement with all the issues, but empathize with a wailing sound or statement such as “I feel your disappointment in my action, but do you realize that…….”

 You attract their attention for an open discussion to draw a conclusive solution.